ThunderCatXp/ThunderCatXp/README.md

 - 🌱 I’m currently learning **sveltekit, typescript**

-- 👨‍💻 All of my projects are available at [https://github.com/ThunderCatXp](https://github.com/ThunderCatXp)

 - 📫 How to reach me **thundercatxp@yahoo.com**

 - ⚡ Fun fact ***If you're reading this, you're awesome.***